Nishkarsh01/shreyanshportfolio/README.md

 # Shreyansh Portfolio Website
-This is a Responsive Portfolio Website made with HTML, CSS, Bootstrap4 and JavaScript.Feel free to copy, get ideas, no copyright issues.
+This is a Responsive Portfolio Website made with HTML, CSS, Bootstrap4 and JavaScript.
+Feel free to copy, get ideas, no copyright issues.

 ## Developed By
 > Nishkarsh Dubb and Shreyansh Malhotra